freem/nes_corelib/README.md

 freemco NES Corelib
 ===================
 The freemco NES Corelib is a set of routines for coding stuff on the NES.
+As far as I know, there's no real "library" for coding NES games in ASM...
+Every project has their own version of the same code (and rightfully so; some games need different routines than others).

-However, this hasn't been tested on real hardware, and it's nowhere near complete.
+However, this hasn't been tested on real hardware, as I've got no way to run the code on the console at the moment.
+Furthermore, this library is nowhere near complete.

-If you're not me, good luck.
+If you're not me, good luck using it.

 -freem